yanliu1111/ReactFirebase-FullStackProject-bookLibrary/README.md

 This project was build on Nov.
 2022.
 It was my first full stack project in Inception U bootcamp.
 It is a book review and store web app.

 1. Users can authenticate using different social media accounts, or signup using email address.
-2. Users can search and review the details of the books, API used is public Books website.
+2. Users can search and review the details of the book, API connect with public Books website.
+The book details encompass elements such as book cover, summary, authors, publication year, and more.
 3. Users can review books and store the favorite books in their profile.
-CRUD operations are available for the books stored in the profile. using different
+CRUD operations are available for the books stored in the profile.
-   Users can review books and store the favorite books in their profile.
-Users can also buy books from the store.
+4. In book search page, there is Like 🧡 selection beside each book, user can click like if they recommend the book.
 ## 📚Tech Stack
 - Create React App
 - Tailwind CSS